exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 The simplest possible EXA connection consist of a hostname followed by a colon and a port number.
 Instead of the hostname you can also use an IP or IP range.

-The method `getExaConnectionAddress()` gives you the address part that you need to create such a connection to the Exasol instance running inside the test container.
+The method `getExaConnectionAddress()` gives you the address part that you need to create such a connection to the Exasol instance running inside the test container from the host.

 ## Working with Buckets